the-teachingRSE-project/competencies/competencies.md

 # Contribution details {-}
 Heidi Seibold came up with the original idea for the deRSE23 workshop in Paderborn.
+Heidi Seibold, Jeremy Cohen, Florian Goth, Renato Alves, Jan Philipp Thiele, and Samantha Wittke organised the deRSE23 workshop.
 We thank all the participants of this community workshop!
-Heidi Seibold, Jeremy Cohen, Florian Goth, Renato Alves, Jan Philipp Thiele, and Samantha Wittke organised the deRSE23 workshop.
-Toby Hodges conceptualised and organised the un-deRSE23 workshop.
+Toby Hodges conceptualised and organised the un-deRSE23 workshop together with Jan Philipp Thiele and Florian Goth.
 We also thank all the participants of this follow-up community workshop!
 Jeremy Cohen, Gerasimos Chourdakis, Magnus Hagdorn, Jean-Noël Grad, Jan Philipp Thiele, and Matthias Braun organised the deRSE24 workshop in Würzburg.
-We also thank all the participants of this community workshop!
+We are also grateful to the participants of this third community workshop!
 Heidi Seibold, Jeremy Cohen, Florian Goth, Renato Alves, Jan Philipp Thiele, Jan Linxweiler, Jean-Noël Grad, and Samantha Wittke contributed the initial draft.
 Florian Goth supervised the project and did the project administration.